edap/udk-creative-coding-processing/README.md

 ### Exercises:
 - Draw your initials with primitive shapes and lines.
 - Choose a painting from Mondrian, try to replicate it.
-If it feels too easy, tryo to replicate "On White II, 1923", by Kandinsky.
+If it feels too easy, try to replicate "On White II, 1923", by Kandinsky.
 Use a program as GIMP or photoshop to pick exactly the color
 - Take a picture with your phone, try to simplify its content, try to draw it using the primitive shapes you have learned.